essif-lab/framework/docs/terms/data-collector.md

 ### Deprecated - TVE Functionality

 :::info Editor's note
-TNO to revise the text below.
+The text below needs to be revised.
 This section is the old text of what was called the Transaction Validation Engine.
 It will be deleted in the (near?) future.
 :::